You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 - Is it possible to do the tour with an english-speaking guide?

 Yes.
-The English-speaking guide service for the whole tour has an additional cost of US$ 189 per group that must be paid together with booking, after asking for availability at firstname.lastname@example.org.
+The English-speaking guide service has an additional cost of US$ 189 per group that must be paid after the booking, after asking for availability at firstname.lastname@example.org.
+It is important to mention that the service is available just for the 3 first days of the tour, because the last day the return is with a Spanish-speaking driver.